Mg7170/SolrNet/Documentation/Facets.md

   Console.WriteLine("{0}: {1}", facet.Key, facet.Value);
 }
 ```
-This is a Test Branch
+This is a Test Branch with an amend

 ### Date facets
 Date facet queries create facets from date ranges.
 Sample code: